saucelabs/foxdriver/CONTRIBUTING.md

 All tests are located in the [/test](/test) directory and are run by [Jest](https://facebook.github.io/jest/).

 - Every feature should be accompanied by a test
+- We enforce 95% test coverage so make sure you test all your branches and functions
 - Every public api event/method should be accompanied by a test
 - Tests should be hermetic.
 Tests should not depend on external services.